 Fortunately, this does not have to be the case in the majority of circumstances.
 Many athletes can safely return to sports with prompt intervention and collaboration between a surgeon, Dallas physical therapist, and athletic trainer.

-If you have injured your anterior cruciate ligament, contact SPORT Orthopedics + Rehabilitation.
+If you have injured your anterior cruciate ligament, contact SPORT Orthopedics + Physical Therapy.
 Our knee doctors in Dallas and physical therapists provide a comprehensive range of treatment options for a range of ailments and injuries including ACL reconstruction, knee replacement, and meniscus repair surgery.
 We have a lot of experience treating both sports and non-sport injuries.
 Whatever caused your injury, we’re here to provide you with a diagnosis and cutting-edge treatment options for your knee instability.
 Not only do we treat ACL injuries, we also treat the following.

 What Is the ACL?